 It adds definition.

 Let’s face it, goatees just work with 5-day stubble.
 There’s no doubt about it.

 You could argue that stubble isn’t quite as versatile as longer facial hair lengths – in some ways, you’d be right.

 But at the end of the day, the number of goatee variations alone should keep you busy.

-An extended goatee is very subtly different to a Full Goatee.
+An extended goatee is very subtly different from a normal Goatee.

 Take a look at the picture.

 As you can see, the bottom edges tail back slightly along the first part of the lower jawline.